 Ten freestanding gold foils of varied thicknesses were mounted on the target ladder and used for this experiment.
-The 50 nm foils were constructed using a 50 μm Kapton sheet with a 10 mm diameter aperture that supported the freestanding gold target foil.
+The 50 nm foils were constructed using a 50 μ m Kapton sheet with a 10 mm diameter aperture that supported the freestanding gold target foil.
 The other foils were all freestanding gold over a 25.4 mm diameter circular aperture.
 All foils were manufactured by the Lebow Corporation from 99.99% pure gold.
 While Lebow does not measure the absolute thickness of the foils as delivered, they are guaranteed to be within 10% of the specified thickness, and uniform to 2% over the active area of the foil.
-Foils of a given thickness manufactured in a single batch (called "siblings") are guaranteed to have the same thickness to within 5%.
+Foils of a given thickness to within 5%.